hadley/elmer/tests/testthat/_snaps/api-claude.md

       !
 Can't use async tools with `$chat()` or `$stream()`. i Async tools are supported, but you must use `$chat_async()` or `$stream_async()`.

+# can use inline images

+    Code
+      . <- chat$chat("What's in this image?", remote_image)
+    Condition
+      Error:
+      !
+Claude doesn't support remote images